 You should participate from a private, quiet room that is free of disruptions.
-Silence other phones/computers.
 When not participating in the proceeding, please put your microphone on mute.

 Lighting in the room should be overhead or in front of you; warm-hued lights look best.
 Avoid side lighting, backlighting, and sunlit windows that illuminate surfaces unevenly.